Aryan-V/final_score_calculator_math241_2021/README.md

 Input all midterm scores and the exam number for the midterm you would like to drop.
 Additionally input the total percent of your grade lost in all other categories.

+MIDTERM 4 IS CURVED ON THE SAME SCALE AS MIDTERM 3, ACTUAL CURVE MAY DIFFER FOR MIDTERM 4.

 For best results, download as a ZIP file and open the .py file with PyCharm.

 Developed by Aryan Vaswani.